Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ### OS Requirements

-This package is supported for *Windows* .
 The package has been tested on the following systems:

 - Windows:  Win10

 ###  Dependencies

 ```
-Microsoft Visual Studio 2013
-MATLAB 2016b
 Vaa3D
 Opencv3.1.0
 ```